alrm29/alrm29/README.md

 ## About Me

-🎓 Computer Science graduate from UAE University
+🎓 Computer Science undegraduate from UAE University
 🚁 Interested in UAV Systems and Ground Control Software
 ⚡ Working with STM32, UART communication, and Python
 📊 Passionate about Data Visualization and AI